jMetal/jMetalSP/README.md

 ### Understanding the results

-The algoritm will generate 100 different results for the problem in each iteration.
+The algorithm will generate 100 different results for the problem in each iteration.
-Each iteration will generate the two files stated below in the ouput directory, where the question mark will be replaced by the number of iteration:
+Each iteration will generate the two files stated below in the output directory, where the question mark will be replaced by the number of iteration:
 * `FUN?.tsv`: Each line contains the cost (time) and distance of each solution, one per line.
 * `VAR?.tsv`: Each line contains one solution to the problem, represented as the list of nodes that forms the path.